VaibhavGuptaIIITD/Creativity_CoSY_Lab/README_ProteinFoldPrototype.md

 # Composite Reward Function for RL-Based Protein Folding

-**Author:** Your Name
-**Date:** 2025-01-01

-This document describes a composite reward function for a reinforcement learning (RL) agent applied to protein folding.
+This is a composite reward function for a reinforcement learning (RL) agent applied to protein folding.
 The overall reward is given as a weighted sum of several components, each reflecting a biophysical or evolutionary criterion that guides the system toward a native-like folded structure.
 Formally:

 $$
 R(s,a) = \sum_{k \in \{\,c,\,cl,\,b,\,r,\,hb,\,hp,\,e,\,t,\,p,\,d,\,rec,\,int\}} w_k\, R_k(s,a).